Higgs bundles for the non-compact dual of the special orthogonal group

 These structural similarities between $\SO^*(2n)$ and $\Sp(2n,\R)$ carry over to the theory of Higgs bundles.
 In both cases a $G$-Higgs bundle over a Riemann surface is defined by triple $(V,\beta,\gamma)$ where $V$ is a rank $n$ holomorphic bundle, and $\beta$ and $\gamma$ are homomorphisms

 The difference between the cases $G=\SO^*(2n)$ and $G=\Sp(2n,\R)$ is that in the former case the maps $\beta$ and $\gamma$ are skew-symmetric, while in the latter case the maps are symmetric.
-However in both cases, the quadruple $(V,V^*,\beta,\gamma)$ defines an $\SU(n,n)$-Higgs bundle.\footnotemark (see Section \ref{A:U(p,q)}, where $\U(n,n)$-Higgs bundles $(V,W,\beta,\gamma)$ are defined.
+However in both cases, the quadruple $(V,V^*,\beta,\gamma)$ defines a $\SU(n,n)$-Higgs bundle.\footnotemark (see Section \ref{A:U(p,q)}, where $\U(n,n)$-Higgs bundles $(V,W,\beta,\gamma)$ are defined.
 One has here the extra condition $\det W={(\det V)}^{-1}$ since the group is $\SU(n,n)$).
 Indeed both types of Higgs bundles appear in the moduli space of $\SU(n,n)$-Higgs bundles as fixed points of involutions, namely

 The similarities between the two cases mean that many of the details worked out in \cite{GGM} for $\Sp(2n,\R)$-Higgs bundles require only minor modification in order to be applied to $\SO^*(2n)$-Higgs bundles.
-The main results of this paper show however that the outcomes in the two cases are significantly different in at least two respects.
-First, the parity of $n$ plays a role if $G=\SO^*(2n)$ (but not if $G=\Sp(2n,\R)$), and second the moduli space of Higgs bundles with maximal $\deg(V)$ has just one connected component if $G=\SO^*(2n)$ but has several connected components distinguished by `hidden' topological invariants in the case $G=\Sp(2n,\R)$.
+However, we believe that the presentation in this paper naturally benefits from a more systematic understanding of the theory.
+Our main results show that the outcomes in the two cases are significantly different in at least two respects.
+First, the parity of $n$ plays a role if $G=\SO^*(2n)$ (but not if $G=\Sp(2n,\R)$), and second the moduli space of Higgs bundles with maximal $\deg(V)$ has just one connected component if $G=\SO^*(2n)$ but has several connected components distinguished by `hidden' topological invariants revealed through the Cayley correspondence in the case $G=\Sp(2n,\R)$.